-I know what you’re thinking, especially if you’re trying to time-block on a calendar in a planner?
+I know what you’re thinking, especially if you’re trying to time-block on a calendar in a planner.
 Besides pens, are there erasable highlights?

 2 Quick Erasable Pen Tips

-Wrapping up.
-Have you had a chance to try these erasable pens?
+Over to you.
+Have you tried these erasable pens?
 What’s your Pilot Frixion review?

 Overall I really like these erasable pens, markers, and highlighters.
 They take the fear out of making a mess in a pre-printed planner, especially when it’s always changing.
 Don’t forget, they can’t be used for everything (legal documents, signatures, etc).
 And if you need a heavier, metal barrel pen, those are available too.